Note: This blog article was updated in June 2023 to reflect new information.

 Communicating with Vendors

 The community’s vendors are also a critical part of your emergency response or restoration plan.
-Before an emergency, make sure you have the most up-to-date contact information for your vendors.
+Before an emergency, ensure you have the most up-to-date contact information for your vendors.
 It’s also critical that your vendors’ certificates of insurance and other licenses are up to date.
 Having this information at hand keeps your community, employees, and vendors safe while reducing any potential for liability if someone is injured.
 A vendor management app will allow you to keep track of vendor information such as contacts and license expiration dates.
 In Pilera’s vendor app, for example, managers receive an email notification when a vendor’s license is about to expire.

 During a community’s restoration phase, it’s also important to keep vendors informed of the current situation and what they can expect when they get on site.
 This includes any safety hazards, building/community access, etc.